-The French President's office said that Prime Minister Elisabeth Borne has announced her resignation after 20 months in power but will continue to be in charge of related work until a new government is formed.
+The French President's office announced that Prime Minister Elisabeth Borne has resigned after 20 months in power but will continue to handle related duties until a new government is formed.

-French Prime Minister Elisabeth Borne has announced her resignation as President Emmanuel Macron prepares to unveil a long-awaited cabinet reshuffle aimed at giving his second term new impetus ahead of European Parliament elections and the Paris Olympics next summer.
+French Prime Minister Elisabeth Borne announced her resignation as President Emmanuel Macron prepares to unveil a long-awaited cabinet reshuffle aimed at energizing his second term ahead of the European Parliament elections and the Paris Olympics this summer.

 President Macron thanked Prime Minister Elisabeth Borne for her service.
-"Prime Minister Elisabeth Borne carried out her duties in the interest of France.
-She carried out reforms with courage and determination.
-I thank her from the bottom of my heart," said Mr. Macron.
+"Prime Minister Elisabeth Borne carried out her duties in the best interests of France.
+She implemented reforms with courage and determination.
+I am wholeheartedly grateful to her," Macron said.

-President Macron sparked speculation of a government reshuffle in December 2023 by promising a new political initiative, after France was hit by political crises following controversial pension and immigration reforms in 2023.
+President Macron fueled speculation of a government reshuffle in December 2023 by promising a new political initiative, after France was plagued by political crises following controversial pension reforms and immigration laws in 2023.

-Ms Borne will continue to perform her duties as French Prime Minister until her successor is appointed.
+Ms. Borne will continue to serve as Prime Minister of France until her successor is appointed.

-Ms. Borne was appointed in May 2022 after Mr. Macron was re-elected for a second term.
+Borne was appointed in May 2022 after Macron was re-elected for a second term.
 She is the second female prime minister in French history.

 NGUYEN KHANG